Biennale of Sydney

 Gotaro Uematsu, Audio Visual Manager

-Julia Greenstreet, Exhibition Manager
+Julia Greenstreet, Exhibitions Manager

 Fredrika Mackenzie, Production & Exhibitions Manager

-Alicia Hollier, Exhibition Coordinator
+Alicia Hollier, Exhibitions Coordinator

 Billie Phillips, Assistant Curator